Country Profile: Somalia

 Environment

-Somalia faces significant environmental challenges, including water scarcity, deforestation, and land degradation.
-The country is part of several international environmental agreements aimed at addressing these issues and promoting sustainability.
+Somalia faces significant environmental challenges, including water scarcity and deforestation.
+The country is a party to several international environmental agreements but struggles with issues like land degradation and desertification.

 Transportation